poornalingam/Forest-WL-Law/README.md

 Read the tooltip for each field for more usage information.

 ## Requirements and usage instructions
 "Enforcement of Forest and Wildlife law 2.0" is a requirement document for this application.
 Use this interactive form for the following requirement.
 Use free version of [Acrobat Reader DC](https://get2.adobe.com/uk/reader) or [Foxit Reader](https://www.foxitsoftware.com/pdf-reader) to fill this form.
-Saving this interactive form file in custom location or load the form data file will work only in Foxit Reader.
+Saving this interactive form file in predefined location or load the form data file will work only in Foxit Reader.

 ### 1. To know Forest, WL and BD law sections for an offence
 * Fill Blue color and italic font form fields and then click "Load Law Violations" button.
 Select all possible offences in "Nature of Offence" list box by holding CTRL key.